NERSC Data Management Policy¶

 Data for active users is not purged from this space.
 A user or project will be considered inactive if they do not have an active allocation and have not accessed the data in at least one year.

 Each repository is allocated a directory in the global common file system.
 The default quota for directories is 10 GB and the default name of a directory is the repository name (i.e. m767).
 These directories are owned by the Principal Investigators (PIs) and are accessible to everyone in the Unix group associated with the repository.
-PIs and PI Proxies may request additional space via the quota increase request form.
 If files need to be shared with a group that is different from a repository group, PIs and PI Proxies can request a special directory by contacting NERSC consulting.

 Scratch File Systems¶

-Cori has a large, local, parallel scratch file system dedicated to the users of those systems.
+Cori has a large, local, parallel scratch file system dedicated to the users of the system.
 The scratch file system is intended for temporary uses such as storage of checkpoints or application result output.
-If you need to retain files longer than the purge period (see below), the files should be copied to the project or home file systems, or to HPSS.
+If you need to retain files longer than the purge period (see below), the files should be copied to the Community file systems or to HPSS.

 These file systems have redundancy in the servers and storage, so we expect good stability and reliability.
 The extreme high demand placed on these storage systems results in some degradation of availability for the systems (97% is the target overall availability).